 Switch on the organ by depressing the main power switch located on the right side of the keyboards.
 The red pilot lamp will light up as soon as the organ is switched on.
 It takes a few seconds before all controls are working.
 The computer circuit needs this time to initialize.

 The display of the organ (located on the right side next to the keyboards) will show the figure I.

 Also the '0' thumb pistons will light up.
-(On the Opus 5 AGO, the SET piston will light up too.)

 The console in detail

 Overview of the controls per type